ello0o/tea_theme_options_plugin/readme.txt

 * **Full of Options** - 4 kinds of options used to display information, store fields values or get data from your Wordpress database.
 The options are made to build your Wordpress pages easily.
 * **Easier for administrators** - The interface is thought to be the most userfriendly.
 The Tea TO core adds some extra interface customisations to make your life easier.
 * **Easier for developers** - Create a new admin panel easily with the new dashboard.
 The Tea TO core is made to allow non-developer profiles to easily create the settings they need to customise their templates.
+* **Custom Post Types** - Create a custom post type from your uniq dashboard easily.

 All available fields